Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Tomarlo puro imposible...pero probablemente la mejor opción para un sabroso Cuba Libre.

-Only for mixing & tastes like oil.
+Only for mixing & tastes medium-bad.
 Dont try it neat.